 3. Grand Canyon National Park (South Rim), Arizona

-At one-mile deep and 277-miles long, the Grand Canyon is one of those bucket list vacation destinations that needs no introduction.
+At one-mile deep and 277-miles long, the Grand Canyon is one of those iconic family vacation destinations that needs no introduction.
 And March is a spectacular time to visit this natural wonder because there are fewer people blocking the views (particularly before spring break) at the popular South Rim, the weather is not too chilly (average high of 55 degrees at the rim and 10 degrees warmer in the canyon), and hotel prices tend to be lower.

 EPIC VACATIONS: 13 Best National Parks to Visit in Winter